English Idioms and Idiomatic Expressions

 - scratch someone's back

-"If you find a job for my son, I'll vote for me.
+"If you find a job for my son, I'll vote for you.
 You scratch my back and I'll scratch yours."

 - stab in the back